manu-p-1/PowerPlug/README.md

 - 0.3.0 - Full release with a statistics cmdlets in its own library, comprehensive documentation in the code-base and PowerShell, robust cmdlets

 ## State
 PowerPlug is a very fluid project and you may encounter issues during execution, especially for preleases.
-For more information visit, [PowerPlug Repo](https://github.com/manu-p-1/PowerPlug/).
-Or, to report an issue visit, [PowerPlug Issues](https://github.com/manu-p-1/PowerPlug/issues).
-If you are able to fix the isssue yourself by building the project, give our repo a Fork, would ya?
+To report an issue visit, [PowerPlug Issues](https://github.com/manu-p-1/PowerPlug/issues), or to contribute, view the contribution guidelines.

 ## Licensing
-PowerPlug is licensed under the GNU General Public License v3.0.
+PowerPlug is licensed under the [**GNU General Public License v3.0**](https://www.gnu.org/licenses/gpl-3.0.en.html).
 The GNU General Public License is a free, copyleft license for software and other kinds of works.